galtproject/galtproject-docs/docs/applications/new-property.md

 Available actions:

-* #approve() - any oracle who locked the application could approved it, approvals from all the roles required in order to trigger the application to APPROVED status
+* #approve() - any oracle who locked the application can approved it, approvals from all the roles required in order to trigger the application to APPROVED status
-* #reject() - any oracle who locked the application could reject it if he found malicious behaviour from the applicant, despite the other oracle decisions
+* #reject() - any oracle who locked the application can reject it if he found malicious behaviour from the applicant, despite the other oracle decisions
-* #revert() - any oracle who locked the application could revert it if he found that not all the details were correct
+* #revert() - any oracle who locked the application can revert it if he found that not all the details were correct
-* #cancel() - anyone could cancel the application after `PM_APPLICATION_CANCEL_TIMEOUT`
+* #cancel() - anyone can cancel the application after `PM_APPLICATION_CANCEL_TIMEOUT`

 #### APPROVED (6)